david-zvi/OOPCodingStyleVerifier/README.md

 - Allow two related parameters to be used in the same @param tag - the test does not support this, and when generating the JavaDoc with /** separate @param tags are generated for each parameter.
 If you really want to have two parameters in a single @param, ignore this error when running the test and double check all parameters are documented in @param tags to make sure.
 - Ensure some tags are followed by descriptions - the only tags supported by Checkstyle for this are @param, @return, @throws, @exception, and @deprecated, which will raise an error when not followed by a description.

 **Important note:** This test ensures the recommended method limitations (line limit of 40 and parameter limit of 4) are met.
-This is not strictly forbidden in the course, but rather a recommendation to follow in the coding style guidelines, as if a method crosses one of these it can probably be adjusted to stay within them by splitting it up or encapsultaing its parameters into objects.
+This is not strictly forbidden in the course, but rather a recommendation to follow in the coding style guidelines, since if a method crosses one of these, it can probably be adjusted to stay within them by splitting the method up or encapsultaing its parameters into objects.

 ### Legal
 This repository includes an [original, unchanged jar file](https://github.com/david-zvi/OOPCodingStyleVerifier/blob/main/checkstyle-10.21.4-all.jar) of [Checkstyle's 10.21.4 release](https://github.com/checkstyle/checkstyle/releases/tag/checkstyle-10.21.4) in order to make the setup process easier for students wanting to run this test and are less familiar with the process of installing programs from GitHub.